Narcís Monturiol: Legacy

+Monturiol solved the fundamental problems of underwater navigation.
+In effect, he invented the first fully functional engine-driven submarine.

 Side view of the Ictineu 3, a crewed submersible named after Ictíneo I and II.

 No other submarine employed an anaerobic propulsion system until 1940 when the German Navy tested a system employing the same principles, the Walter turbine, on the experimental V-80 submarine and later on the Type XVII submarines.
 The problem of air-independent propulsion was finally resolved with the construction of the first nuclear powered submarine, the USS Nautilus.

 Spain honored Monturiol on a postage stamp in 1987 (purportedly his death centennial; the reason for the discrepancy is unclear).

 He has two monuments: one in Barcelona (Avinguda Diagonal-Carrer Girona) and other at the end of the Rambla in Figueres, his native city, better known for another Figuerenc, Salvador Dalí.

 In 2013 a crewed submersible capable of reaching depths of 1,200 m (3,900 ft) was named Ictineu 3 honouring Monturiol's inventions, Ictineo I and Ictineo II.

-The Spanish Navy has honored his name giving it to one of Spain's first air independent propulsion submarines, the S-82 Narciso Monturiol, launched in 2025.
-It is also the fourth Spanish Navy ship to bear Monturiol's name.
+The Spanish Navy has named four ships Narciso Monturiol in Monturiol's honor.
+These include one of Spain's first air-independent propulsion submarines, the Narciso Monturiol (S-82), launched in 2025.